csalmeida/c-labs/README.md

-# Some C
+# C Labs

-Experiments with C.
+Experiments and short programs written in C.

 ## Requirements